Hey there! Wondering if box dye is bad for your hair?

 We get it – you love your natural color and don’t want to damage it with harsh chemicals.

-But when you do decide to change up your look, or if you’ve got grey hairs that need covering up, they’re a quick and easy way of getting salon-quality results without paying salon prices.
+But when you do decide to change up your look, or if you’ve got gray hairs that need covering up, they’re a quick and easy way of getting salon-quality results without paying salon prices.

 Is box dye bad for your hair?